Baruch Goldstein: Massacre

-On February 25, 1994, that year's Purim day, Goldstein entered a room in the Cave of the Patriarchs that was serving as a mosque, wearing an Israeli army uniform "with the insignia of rank, creating the image of a reserve officer on active duty".
+On February 25, 1994, that year's Purim day, Goldstein entered a room in the Cave of the Patriarchs that was serving as a mosque, wearing the official Israeli Ground Forces uniform "with the insignia of rank, creating the image of a reserve officer on active duty".
 He then opened fire, killing 29 worshippers and wounding more than 125.
 Mosque guard Mohammad Suleiman Abu Saleh said he thought that Goldstein was trying to kill as many people as possible, and described how there were "bodies and blood everywhere".
 Eventually, Goldstein was overcome and beaten to death by survivors of the massacre.
 According to Ian Lustick, "By mowing down Arabs he believed wanted to kill Jews, Goldstein was re-enacting part of the Purim story."

 Palestinian protests and riots immediately followed the shooting; in the following week, twenty-five Palestinians were killed (by the Israel Defense Forces), as well as five Israelis.
 Following the riots, the Israeli government imposed a two-week curfew on the 120,000 Palestinian residents of Hebron.
 The 400 Jewish settlers of H2 were free to move around.
 Israeli Prime Minister Yitzhak Rabin telephoned Palestine Liberation Organization (PLO) leader Yasser Arafat, and described the attack as a "loathsome, criminal act of murder".
 In an address to the Knesset, Rabin, addressing not just Goldstein and his legacy but also other militant settlers, stated:

-"You are not part of the community of Israel ...
+You are not part of the community of Israel ...
 You are not part of the national democratic camp which we all belong to in this house, and many of the people despise you.
 You are not partners in the Zionist enterprise.
 You are a foreign implant.
 You are an errant weed.
 Sensible Judaism spits you out.
 You placed yourself outside the wall of Jewish law ...
-We say to this horrible man and those like him: you are a shame on Zionism and an embarrassment to Judaism."
+We say to this horrible man and those like him: you are a shame on Zionism and an embarrassment to Judaism.

 The Israeli government condemned the massacre, and responded by arresting followers of Meir Kahane, forbidding certain settlers from entering Arab towns, and demanding that those settlers turn in their army-issued rifles, though rejecting a PLO demand that settlers be disarmed and that an international force be created to protect Palestinians.
 Goldstein was immediately "denounced with shocked horror even by the mainstream Orthodox", and many in Israel classified Goldstein as insane.